+Discipline

-Discipline: With information at our finger tips, investors instinctively desire immediate results.
-When investors see negative returns, they are tempted to act with a miscalculated response.
+With information at our fingertips, many investors instinctively desire immediate results.
+Seeing lagging short-term returns, they are tempted to act with a miscalculated response.

 Discipline - specifically, controlling behavior instead of acting on emotion - is a significant advantage.
+From Alpha Architect, read about how the Marines shaped their disciplined investment philosophy.